gepard-me/tera-proxy-sls/README.md

  * `host`: The hostname for the target server list.
 Default: `sls.service.enmasse.com`
  * `port`: The port for the target server list and for the proxy server.
 Default: `8080`
  * `customServers`: An object of custom servers.
 See `setServers` below for details.
 Default: `{}`
+ * `listenHostname`: The hostname for the proxy server to accept connections on.
+See `net.server.listen`.
+Default: `127.0.0.1`

 ### `proxy.setServers(servers)`
 Sets the custom server object where `servers` is a mapping of server IDs with custom options.